AndyLTang/Youtube-Sidechat/README.md

 # Youtube Sidechat
-A JQuery script to reorganize YouTube's video watching page.
+A JQuery script that reorganizes YouTube's video viewing page.
+Moves the comments section to the right side.

 ## How to Install
 On Chromium-based browsers: